Kpriyansh/Swiggy_LLD/README.md

    ```bash
    java Swiggy_LLD/Main.java
    ```
-5. The game will start, input the player attributes.
+5. Input the player attributes.
 After then the game starts.